yashv373/32-Bit-Brent-Kung-Adder/README.md

 # Brent-Kung 32-Bit Adder
 Project by Yashvardhan Singh - 4th Semester Student - Electronics Engg.
 (VLSI Design & Technology) Undergraduate Student - Dept. of ECE, MIT, Manipal.
 ## Overview
-This repository contains the implementation and analysis of a **32-bit Brent-Kung Adder (BKA)**, a parallel-prefix adder architecture known for its efficiency in reducing delay while maintaining a balanced trade-off in power and area.
+This repository contains the implementation and analysis of a Semicustom Frontend VLSI based **32-bit Brent-Kung Adder (BKA)**, a parallel-prefix adder architecture known for its efficiency in reducing delay while maintaining a balanced trade-off in power and area.
 The project includes **Verilog** implementations, testbenches, synthesis reports, and Tcl scripts for simulation and synthesis.

 ![image](https://github.com/user-attachments/assets/e352f450-fa90-407f-8094-3db4f496bd20)